libhal-google/libhal.github.io/mkdocs/trying_out.md

 ### Cloning the target libraries

-Clone the library repos to get their demos within their `demos/` directory.
+Clone the target library you would like to run the demos for.
+You can download just one or both if you have both devices.

 === "LPC4078"